NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented.rst

 *************************

 superset type
-   Ultimately, we're planning on a class template ``Fragmented<T>`` which is templated on the type of the object being fragmented, i.e., the superset.
+   Ultimately, we're planning on a class template ``Fragmented<T>`` where the template parameter ``T`` is type of the superset, i.e., the type of the object being fragmented.

+   - Conceptually ``T`` will also be the the type of the fragments; however, in practice, the fragments may actually be objects of another type ``U`` where ``U`` is a view of ``T``.

 .. _fc_superset_state:

 superset state
-   Each subset of the superset will contain a subset of the superset's state.
-To the extent that each superset is a container, the ``Fragmented<T>`` object would just need to hold offsets (or similar identifier) to the members of the subset.
+   ``Fragmented<T>`` objects will be containers.
+The elements of the container will be the fragments/subsets.
+If ``T`` is the type of an object which is just a container, then the ``Fragmented<T>`` object can represent membership in a fragment by a set of proxies (offsets, pointers, references, etc.) and does not need to physically copy the members into the fragment.

    - In practice, some of the objects we are fragmenting are not pure containers but have container-wide state, e.g., ``Molecule`` is not simply a container of ``Nucleus`` objects, but also knows the total number of electrons.
+In this case we end up having no choice, but to store the number of electrons in each fragment (somewhat of an aside, but note that for charged systems the number of electrons in a fragment is not always easy to compute).
-   - Even if the state is different among choices for ``T`` we anticipate there being common functionality.
+   - Even if the state ultimately is different among choices for ``T`` we anticipate there being common functionality.

 .. _fc_chemistry_specific:

 chemistry specific
-   The ``Fragmented`` class is really targeted at representing subset/superset relationships among objects in Chemist's chemistry component.
+   The ``Fragmented<T>`` class template is really meant for use with objects of type ``T`` where ``T`` is a class defined in Chemist, rather than trying to represent more generic superset/subset relationships.
 The :term:`API` for ``Fragmented`` may thus contain provisions for concepts found when creating families of sets for chemistry objects that would not be found when taking subsets of more general supersets.

-   - This consideration is specifically arising because of caps, which appear as additional state caused by severing covalent bonds.
    - Target values of ``T`` are: ``Nuclei``, ``Molecule``, ``ChemicalSystem``, and ``AOBasisSet``.

-Each of these systems are affected by adding a cap.
+.. _fc_caps:

+caps
+  The consideration :ref:`fc_chemistry_specific` originally arose because of the need to cap broken bonds.
+Caps are state that are not part of the superset, but instead belong to the ``Fragmented<T>`` object (the same cap may be needed to cap more than one fragment).

+  - A full discussion of cap considerations is beyond the current page (see :ref:`designing_the_caps_class`).
+  - For the purposes of designing ``Fragmented<T>`` this consideration amounts to needing to store caps in the ``Fragmented<T>`` object.

 *****************